Pinderfields Hospital: History

 A new hospital, to be known as the Pinderfields Hospital, was procured under a Private Finance Initiative contract to replace Pinderfields General Hospital in 2007.
-The new hospital, which was designed by the Building Design Partnership and built by Balfour Beatty at a cost of circa £150 million, was completed in June 2010.
-It was opened by the Princess Royal in September 2011.
+The new hospital, which was designed by the Building Design Partnership and built by Balfour Beatty, cost around £150 million.
+It was completed in June 2010. and was opened by the Princess Royal in September 2011.

 In January 2018, with overcrowding becoming a serious issue at many hospitals, patients were pictured sleeping on the bare floors of Pinderfields Hospital.